Tom Allan (minister): RAF service

 When the Second World War began Allan left his exempted divinity studies and volunteered for service in the Royal Air Force.
 Eyesight faults prevented flying.
 He was sent for officer training and on to Intelligence work.
 1945 saw him at Supreme Headquarters Allied Expeditionary Force in Reims and Frankfurt.

-War experience struck at the youthful faith of home and led him to agnosticism and doubt.
-That was changed forever by an experience at an Easter Day service in Reims.
-Amid the ruins and devastation of war an African American soldier rose to sing the solo Were you there when they crucified my Lord?
-Unexpectedly this proved to be the turning point, the conversion, of Allan's whole life.
-Now his future was set.
+His war experience challenged his faith, and he became more agnostic and doubtful.
+That changed during an Easter Day service in war-ravaged Reims, when an African American soldier rose to sing the solo Were you there when they crucified my Lord?
+He was strongly affected by the experience, and it changed Allan's life.

 He returned to home and family, to an intense year of study at the Department of Divinity in Glasgow University, winning the prize in New Testament studies and graduating M.A. in 1946.
 During this period as a mature student, he began a lengthy association with the Church of Scotland evangelist, D.P.
 Thomson, becoming a leader at the Seaside Missions Thomson organized after the war.